Peter Jackson: World Cup is a fitting finale for Hair Bear

-Adam Jones is far too smart to tempt fate by saying so publicly, but the Lions tour will make Wales worthy favourites for a fourth Slam in nine years.
+Adam Jones is far too smart to tempt fate by saying so publicly, but the tour will make Wales worthy favourites for a fourth Slam in nine years.

-Should it come to pass, the immovable Osprey will then take one last shot at emulating Leonard by winning the World Cup which the popular Londoner won with England in 2003.
+Should it come to pass, the immovable Osprey will then take one last shot at emulating Leonard by winning the which the popular Londoner won with England in 2003.
 That such a goal has moved from wishful thinking to hard-nosed reality says much for Wales’ rising status, albeit most recently at the expense of the first mediocre Australian team in 30 years.

 It says even more about Jones and his transformation from a puffing fat boy with limited powers of endurance to the most admired tighthead in the game.
 The one player Wales can least afford to be without isn’t George North, Jamie Roberts, Mike Phillips, Alun-Wyn Jones, Danny Lydiate or Toby Faletau.

-If Wales go one better than in New Zealand two years ago, Jones will have a maximum of some 30 internationals between now and then.
+If Wales go one better than in two years ago, Jones will have a maximum of some 30 internationals between now and then.
 Given a fair wind, he could easily overtake Leonard’s haul of 119 Tests which makes the former chippie from the East End the most-capped prop of all.

 Ironically, another Welshman is likely to give Jones the most serious run for his money.
 Gethin Jenkins, at 32 a few months older than his compatriot and another aiming for a fourth personal Slam, has 103 Tests to his name, a figure which would have been higher still but for injury eliminating him from the entire Lions’ series.